kruz3r/MessageAnnouncer/README.md

 [MessageAnnouncer](https://github.com/kruz3r/MessageAnnouncer) is a Minecraft plugin that automatically broadcasts customizable messages (announcements) in the server chat at set intervals.
 It supports text formatting, timed delays, random messages, and PlaceholderAPI integration.
 Perfect for informing players about rules, events, or promotions.

-Key Features:
-✔ Customizable messages with color codes & formatting ✔ Adjustable broadcast intervals
-✔ Random message selection
-✔ PlaceholderAPI support (extra variables)
-✔ Easy configuration via YAML file
-✔ HEX Support
+**Key Features:**
+📢 Custom Messages • ⏱ Adjustable Intervals • 🎲 Random Selection • 📊 PlaceholderAPI • ⚙️ Easy Config • 🎨 HEX Support

 Compatibility: Spigot, Paper, Bukkit, and other compatible servers.